 There are a number of peaceful beaches with incredibly clear water where you can relax and cool off, best visited early in the morning or late in the afternoon to avoid the day-trippers.

-To really get off the beaten path, visit the neighbouring island of Terre de Bas, home to the golden sand Grande Anse beach, and numerous hiking trails over the mountains of the island.
+To really get off the beaten path, visit the neighboring island of Terre de Bas, home to the golden sand Grande Anse beach, and numerous hiking trails over the mountains of the island.

 You can’t go wrong with whichever offbeat island of Les Saintes you choose.

 Nacula Island is one of the remote Yasawa Islands of Fiji, a chain of approximately twenty volcanic islands reached by small plane or boat from Nadi.